Culture of New York City: Demographics

 To some observers, New York, with its large immigrant population, seems more of an international city than something specifically "American".
 But to others, the city's very openness to newcomers makes it the archetype of a "nation of immigrants".
 The term "melting pot" derives from the play The Melting Pot, by Israel Zangwill, who in 1908 adapted Shakespeare's Romeo and Juliet to a setting in the Lower East Side, where droves of immigrants from diverse European nations in the early 1900s learned to live together in tenements and row houses for the first time.
 In 2000, 36% of the city's population was foreign-born.
 Among American cities this proportion was higher only in Los Angeles and Miami.
 While the immigrant communities in those cities are dominated by a few nationalities, in New York no single country or region of origin dominates.
 The seven largest countries of origin are the Dominican Republic, China, Jamaica, Russia, Italy, Poland and India.

 The cultural diversity of New York can be seen in the range of official city holidays.
-With the growth of New York's South Asian community, Diwali, the Hindu Festival of Lights, was recently added to the calendar.
+With the growth of New York's South Asian community, Diwali, the Hindu Festival of Lights, was added to the calendar in 2022-2023.